aretekzs/aretekzs.github.io/content/posts/fuzzing-ws.md

 As stated, WebSockets are complicated to fuzz.
 Their asynchronous, stateful nature breaks the usual assumptions that security tools rely on.

 To work around these challenges, this approach focuses on reliability and clarity.
 A new WebSocket connection is opened for each payload (to avoid side effects from earlier payloads that might affect the application’s state).
-If necessary (for example, with Socket.IO implementations), the scanner can wait a bit or send prerequisite messages before injecting the actual payload.
+If necessary (for example, with Socket.IO protocol negotiation), the scanner can wait for a timeout and/or send prerequisite messages before injecting the actual payload.
 Once the payload is sent, all incoming messages are captured during a configurable time window.

 Responses are stored in a structured format, including metadata such as message type (text or binary) and response time.
-This structured approach simplifies message correlation and enables more accurate behavioral analysis.
+This structured approach enables message correlation and enables more accurate behavioral analysis.

 The following visual representation may offer a clearer view:
 <center><img src="/images/ws_mermaid_chart.png" alt="WebSocket fuzzing flow" title="WebSocket fuzzing flow" style="max-width: 60%; height: auto;"></center> <div class="centered" style="text-align: center; font-style: italic;">